carpentries/instructor-training/_episodes/15-live.md

 >
 > List some advantages and challenges of live coding
 > from both a learner's and an instructor's point of view
 > in the Etherpad.
+>
 > This discussion should take about 5 minutes.
-{: .discussion}
+>
+>> ## Solution

-Its advantages are:
+>> Its advantages are:
+>>

-*   Watching a program being written is more compelling than watching someone page through slides that present bits and pieces of the same code.
+>> *   Watching a program being written is more compelling than
+>> watching someone page through slides that present bits and pieces of the same code.
-*   It enables instructors to be more responsive to "what if?" questions.
+>> *   It enables instructors to be more responsive to "what if?" questions.
-    Where a slide deck is like a railway track, live coding allows instructors to go off road and follow their learners' interests.
+>> Where a slide deck is like a railway track,
+>> live coding allows instructors to go off road and follow their learners' interests.
-*   Lateral knowledge transfer: live coding facilitates the transfer of [tacit knowledge](http://jonudell.net/udell/2006-09-19-screencasting-of-tacit-knowledge.html) -- people learn more than we realized we were teaching by watching *how* instructors do things.
+>> *   Lateral knowledge transfer: live coding facilitates the transfer of [tacit knowledge](http://jonudell.net/udell/2006-09-19-screencasting-of-tacit-knowledge.html) -- people learn more than we realized we were
+>> teaching by watching *how* instructors do things.
-*   It slows the instructor down: if she has to type in the program as she goes along, she can only go twice as fast as her learners, rather than ten-fold faster as she could with slides.
+>> *   It slows the instructor down:
+>> if she has to type in the program as she goes along,
+>> she can only go twice as fast as her learners,
+>> rather than ten-fold faster as she could with slides.
-*   Learners get to see instructors' mistakes *and how to diagnose and correct them*.
+>> *   Learners get to see instructors' mistakes *and how to diagnose and correct them*.
-    Novices are going to spend most of their time doing this, but it's left out of most textbooks.
+>> Novices are going to spend most of their time doing this,
+>> but it's left out of most textbooks.
+>>
+>> One disadvantage is:

-It takes a bit of practice for instructors to get used to thinking aloud while coding in front of an audience, but most report that it is then no more difficult to do than talking off a deck of slides.
+>> It takes a bit of practice for instructors to
+>> get used to thinking aloud while coding in front of an audience, but
+>> most report that it is then no more difficult to do than talking off a
+>> deck of slides.
+> {: .solution}
+{: .challenge}

 Many instructors now use two devices when teaching: a laptop plugged into the projector for learners to see, and a tablet beside it on